 In 1998, a revolution in the fire protection of commercial cooking operations occurred.
 Several key fire protection standards were revised.
 While protection requirements for new installations seemed clear, fire protection professionals found themselves in a quandary over existing installations.

 The changes raised doubts about the ability of existing fire protection systems to provide adequate protection.
 Questions arose as to which systems needed to be upgraded, the length of transition time that should be allowed, and the difference in loss exposure between existing protection and new criteria.

 A driving force behind this fire protection revolution is one fire test standard developed by Underwriters Laboratories, Inc. (UL).
-First issued in 1992, UL 300, Standard for Safety for Fire Testing of Fire Extinguishing Systems for Protection of Restaurant Cooking Areas, affects how kitchen fire protection systems are tested.
+First issued in 1992, UL 300, the Standard for Safety for Fire Testing of Fire Extinguishing Systems for Protection of Restaurant Cooking Areas, affects how kitchen fire protection systems are tested.
 The revised standard is intended to provide test conditions which more closely resemble the hazards faced in “real world” fire situations.